Posted on Leave a comment

 Daily movement and exercise are important when you have PCOS, but it’s important to steer clear of workout plans that are too demanding and stressful.
 I see people doing intense workouts and not eating properly before or afterward, and this is a surefire way to worsen PCOS symptoms.

 Workouts that are too intense increase your stress hormones and inflammation.
-They have the opposite effect of what you are trying to achieve.
+They have the opposite effect of what you are trying to achieve, and that’s often why how to lose belly fat pcos searches lead people to more punishing workouts instead of gentler, more effective ones.

 The EBS membership includes access to our library of hundreds of movement videos that build muscle strength and help lower inflammation.
 I do these exercises myself daily, and I guarantee you will see the difference in your health.

-“I am on my 4th week of the 6-week reset, and I have PCOS.
+“I am on my 4th week of the Six-Week Reset, and I have PCOS.

 Really impressed with the quality of your work and what you’ve put into this amazing platform.”